nattadasu/FileBot/README.md

 <!-- markdownlint-disable MD033 -->
 # nattadasu's Personal Groovy Scripts for FileBot

-Ready-to-use collection of Groovy scripts for FileBot to rename media files
+Ready-to-use collection of Groovy scripts for FileBot to rename media files.

+File format were optimized to be used alongside Anitomy-based parser (Taiga) for Anime, while keeping it sane for other media library parsers to understand as well.

 ## Disclaimer